-Leaving the SDA Church?
+Why are Millions Leaving the Seventh-day Adventist Church?

 SDA minister Vance Ferrell describes the problem in his newsletter:

-"One missionary declared that, in his field, 'a third are dropped from the membership rolls; another third are on the rolls but no longer attend; and only a third are active members.'
+That is a very high loss. ...
+70 percent of young people in developing nations drop out of the church.
+One missionary declared that, in his field, 'a third are dropped from the membership rolls; another third are on the rolls but no longer attend; and only a third are active members.'
 That one-third which remains on the rolls but no longer attends is significant.
-It is clear that membership totals are not a true indicator of the actual number of members in the world church.
+It is clear that membership totals are not a true indicator of the actual number of members in the world church.6

 Why do so many people leave the SDA Church?

 There are a myriad of reasons for why people leave the SDA Church, but in recent years, one reason has begun to stand out above all others: Knowledge.
-With easy access to the Internet, Adventist members have at their fingertips a wealth of knowledge about the teachings of the Seventh-day Adventist Church.
-Thanks to former SDA ministers such as Elder Dale Ratzlaff, Elder Sydney Cleveland, Elder Walter Rea, Dr. Desmond Ford, and many others, a wealth of knowledge regarding the fallacies of Seventh-day Adventism is now available to anyone willing to take the time and effort to study their religion.
+With easy access to the Internet, Adventist members have at their fingertips a wealth of research about the teachings of the Seventh-day Adventist Church.
+Now anyone can see how SDA doctrines contradict Bible teachings.
+More and more, Adventists are "studying their way out" of Adventism.

 Below are some of the Top Reasons cited by Adventists who study their way out of the SDA Church:

-1. Vance Ferrell, More WAYMARKS - from PILGRIMS REST, "The 2005 St. Louis Session: Items of Interest General Conference Sessions: WM1305, "2005 ST. LOUIS SESSION: ITEMS OF INTEREST Nov 05 Index: General Conference Sessions / St. Louis".
+5. Vance Ferrell, More WAYMARKS - from PILGRIMS REST, "The 2005 St. Louis Session: Items of Interest General Conference Sessions: WM1305, "2005 ST. LOUIS SESSION: ITEMS OF INTEREST Nov 05 Index: General Conference Sessions / St. Louis".